-This week we had Kathryn join us for work experience.
-She was given the task of producing a tourism website promoting the highlights of Gravesend and the best places to dine.
+This week we had Alex join us for work experience.
+He was given the task of producing a tourism website promoting the highlights of Gravesend and the best places to visit in the town and the area.

-Here is what Kathryn made of her week with us.
+Here is what Alex made of his week with us.

-You can visit the website she made by going here – http://www.hpl-server.co.uk/gravesendtourism
+You can visit the website he made by going here – http://www.hpl-server.co.uk/graveshamtourism/

 Lost time, lost money, ownership issues and even long contract tie-ins costing thousands – We’ve seen it all over the past 15 years of building websites – And it can be avoided with some simple guidance commissioning probably the most important marketing tool for your business.